 - Paper Towel – I always have this on hand to wipe off any excess water on the brush to get the right consistency while I’m painting.

-- Acrylic Paints – I used Liquitex pro grade.
+- Acrylic Paints – I used Liquitex pro grade(or heavy bodied acrylics).
 These are AWESOME paints!
 They really are worth the extra money for the higher quality.
 I’ve used a bunch of different acrylic paint over the years, and you can use whatever brand you want, but if you’re really into painting and/or just want the best quality you can get, then try these out!
 They look better, they feel better, they mix really well, and they go a long way!
 They’re a higher viscosity(thickness) than cheaper brands, so you can water down as needed.
 The colors I used for these paintings are: Titanium White, Ivory Black, Phthalo Blue, Ultramarine Blue, Deep Magenta, Cadmium Yellow, and Naphthol Crimson.
+If you’re just getting started, you can purchase all the colors I listed above separately, or get yourself an Essentials Set like this one.

 Step 1 – Reference & Preparation